UK Parliament paves way for December general election | DW | 29.10.2019

 The bill successfully passed the House of Commons with Labour support just a day after it torpedoed a different government attempt for a December election.

+"We will now launch the most ambitious and radical campaign for real change that our country has ever seen," Labour leader Jeremy Corbyn said.
+"This is our chance to build a country for the many not the few and fit for the next generation."

-British Prime Minister Boris Johnson vowed to shelve his Brexit deal with the EU until a new government comes into power.
-Shortly before the vote, he returned the whip to 10 Tory lawmakers who were expelled from the party last month.
+British Prime Minister Boris Johnson said it is time to unite the UK and "get Brexit done."
+He vowed to shelve his Brexit deal with the EU until a new government comes into power.
+Shortly before the vote, Johnson returned the whip to 10 Tory lawmakers who were expelled from the party last month.

 Read more: What's new in this Brexit deal?